 It is a requirement of ESA that presenters acknowledge the Traditional Owners of the land the field research was done on or place based research was undertaken.
 Please include this information, including the name of the Traditional Lands, on presentation slides (such as your sponsorship slide)

-Abstract notifications will be sent to submitting authors in mid-August 2021.
+Abstract notifications will be sent to submitting authors in late September 2021.
 Authors who submit their papers for a symposium will be informed whether their paper has been accepted for inclusion.
 Sometimes there are more relevant papers that can be included in the time allocated for symposia.
 To their best ability, the scientific committee will schedule these papers to follow directly after the relevant symposium so that the symposium can continue into a thematic session.

 Organisers of symposia are responsible for organising and chairing their sessions.
 The final allocation of presentations to each symposium will be at the discretion of the Scientific Committee.
 Symposium organisers will be requested to consider the make-up of abstracts for their Symposium between Monday 24 – 31 July 2021, taking account also of submitted abstracts that might be relevant to their topic.